-Yangon bears little resemblance to modern Asian cities like Bangkok, Singapore or Hong Kong.
+Yangon bears scant resemblance to modern Asian cities like Bangkok, Singapore or Hong Kong.
 It occupies a time warp, although modernity is beginning to intrude.
-The grand brick and imposing Raj-era buildings of its colonial heart remain largely untouched, and are in various stages of stately decline.
-Seen from a boat on the Yangon River the most prominent landmark remains the golden spire of the Shwedagon, an ancient pagoda that is a focus for both national identity and Buddhist devotion.
-This majestic pagoda is one of the great sights of the East.
+Of course, the experience of a city frozen in amber is a big part of its appeal.
+True, the streets are now choked with traffic, but much of the skyline has changed little since the end of World War II.
+The grand brick Raj-era buildings remain largely untouched and are in various stages of stately decline, although about 200 imposing colonial structures were placed on the Yangon City Heritage List in 1996.
+Seen from a boat on the Yangon River, the most prominent landmark remains the golden spire of the Shwedagon, an ancient pagoda that is a focus for both national identity and Buddhist devotion.
+This majestic temple is one of the great sights of the East.